-- The academy SENCO or senior team
+- The academy SENCO or senior team.

 - Advisory teachers from the Local Authority Educational Psychologist at the Local Authority

-- Speech and Language Therapist
+- Speech and Language Therapist.

+- Nottingham City Learning Support Teacher

-- Private training provider
+- Private training provider.

-- SEND briefings are delivered on a regular basis to meet needs identified by staff
+- SEND briefings are delivered on a regular basis to meet needs identified by staff.

-A SEND Register and provision map is stored centrally within the academy as well as the pupil's support plan.
+A SEND Register and provision map is stored centrally within the academy as well as the pupil's support plan (if they require one).
 This contains all relevant information to enable all teachers and support staff to support pupils appropriately.
+Huntingdon Academy is expected to roll out the use of Pupil Passports to replace Individual Provision Maps in due course This development will triangulate even further with Huntingdon's ethos and values: supporting equitable inclusive practices for all pupils across all areas of the curriculum and school life.